 Other curatorial projects include “The Future At The End Of The World” at the Farley Post Office (December 2012), “Ephemeral Evidence” at Exit Art Gallery (May 2012) and “Ephemeral Objects” at the San Diego Art Institute (2015).

-His writing has been published in The Atlantic Monthly, The Guardian (UK), Art Practical, TheatreForum, The Live Art Almanac Volume 3, Dancehouse Diary (Melbourne, Australia), and Americans for the Arts’ ARTSBlog, among other outlets.
-He has taught cultural producing and critical writing at UC San Diego, Bennington, NYU, The New School, Brock University (St. Catharines, Ontario) and Royal Holloway, University of London.
+His writing has been published in The Atlantic Magazine, The L.A.
+Review of Books, The Guardian (UK), Art Practical, TheatreForum, The Live Art Almanac Volume 3, Dancehouse Diary (Melbourne, Australia), and Americans for the Arts’ ARTSBlog, among other outlets.
+He has taught creative producing and critical writing at UCLA, UC San Diego and CalArts.
+He has guest lectured at Bennington, NYU, The New School, Brock University (St. Catharines, Ontario) and Royal Holloway, University of London.
 His work and ideas have been included in syllabi in courses at Princeton, UC Berkeley, George Washington University and other educational institutions.

 Andy has advised countless artists and served on numerous panels for arts organizations and funders including the Mellon Foundation, United States Artists, The Pew Center for Arts & Heritage’s Philadelphia Music Project, New Music USA, The New York Foundation for the Arts, The Six Points Fellowship for Emerging Jewish Artists, the National Performance Network, The MAP Fund, Here Arts Center, Dixon Place and more.